Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 	<tr>
 		<td>avgValue</td>
 		<td>Float[0..1]</td>
-		<td>maximum metric value, expressed in the CRS of the vertex coordinates or in reference to other constants such as screen size</td>
+		<td>average metric value, expressed in the CRS of the vertex coordinates or in reference to other constants such as screen size</td>
 	</tr>
 	<tr>
 		<td>minValue</td>